 Certain amounts presented in previously issued financial statements have been reclassified to be consistent with the current period presentation.
-The Company has reclassified the prior period comparative amounts for the three months ended March 31, 2023.
-Certain reclassifications have been made to the prior years' financial statements in relation to depreciation in relation to Research and Development expenses, General and Administrative expenses and Sales and Marketing expenses to conform to the current year presentation.
-These reclassifications had no effect on previously reported results of operations.
-A previously classified loan note has been recategorized as accounts payable balance.
+The Company has reclassified the prior period comparative amounts for the three and six months ended June 30, 2023.
+A previously classified loan note has been recategorized as accounts payable balance in the consolidated statements of cashflows.